-Our No Minion Spell Mage deck list guide features the best Ashes of Outland deck list for Season 73 of Hearthstone (April 2020).
+Our No Minion Spell Mage deck list guide features the best Scholomance Academy deck list for Season 77 of Hearthstone (August 2020).
 Our No Minion Spell Mage guide also contains Mulligan advice, card combos and strategy tips.

 No Minion Spell Mage is an interesting one.
 As the name suggests, it’s a deck whose main goal is to take advantage of the Mage class’ new ‘no-minion’ synergies to gain long-term value and a ludicrous number of spells.

-Back in the day, we absolutely loved Spell Hunter, so we’re excited to see the Mage class get the same treatment in Ashes of Outland.
+Back in the day, we absolutely loved Spell Hunter, so we’re excited to see the Mage class get the same treatment in Scholomance Academy.

 No Minion Spell Mage deck list and strategy

-Here’s the No Minion Spell Mage deck we’ll be using for the Ashes of Outland expansion.
-We’ll keep you updated with any changes!
+Here’s the No Minion Spell Mage deck we’ll be using for the Scholomance Academy expansion.
+It's not changed a huge amount with the new spells, but we’ll keep you updated with any changes!